b1t00/soundpp/README.md

 Clone the project (Finally!)
 - terminal: https://github.com/b1t00/soundpp.git
-Maybe you will need the Github Token as password:
+Maybe you will need the Github Token as password, then write us

 open pro file in the qt creator, compile, drop your favorite songs in mp3 and wav format and listen